Kapsu917/http-server/README.md

 - Main thread runs an infinite `accept()` loop and never blocks on client I/O.
 - Each accepted connection is handed to a new pthread, which reads the raw bytes and closes the connection.
 - `buildResponse()` constructs a valid HTTP/1.1 response string with status line, Content-Type, Content-Length, and Connection: close headers.
-- `routeRequest()` is a temporary placeholder router — real routing (static files, /api/status, /api/echo) is added in Milestones 4–5.
+- `routeRequest()` is a temporary placeholder router real routing (static files, /api/status, /api/echo) is added later.

 ## Folder Structure